Nancy Easton, Psy.D., Interim Director, Associate Director for Clinical Services

 Mr. Mooers is a Psychology Extern from the Roosevelt University, where he is working towards a doctoral degree in Clinical Psychology.
 He has previously worked in a community health setting offering tai chi groups for adults with a variety of concerns, including substance use, chronic pain, and mood disorders.
 His areas of interest include anxiety and mood disorders, trauma, substance use, relationship concerns, chronic pain, and mind-body connection.

 Diane Rumsfield, Office Support Associate

 Diane received a B.A. in Communication Arts from Loyola University, an M.A. in English Literature from UIC, and a paralegal certificate from Roosevelt University.
-She has been employed at Northeastern since 2007, and has worked previously in the following departments: Teacher Education; the department now known as Literacy, Leadership and Development; Justice Studies; and Student Union, Event and Conference Services.
+She has been employed at Northeastern since 2007, and has worked previously in the following departments: Teacher Education; Literacy, Leadership and Development; Justice Studies; and Student Union, Event and Conference Services.